Mark2Mark/Skedge/README.md

 - `Cmd+K` resets the drawing in your Edit Tab.
 The same happens when you close the window.
 - `Cmd+P` lets you print your code or save it as PDF.
 - Python etiquette: please use `TABS`!
 I’m not trying to force you into [that endless battle](https://stackoverflow.com/questions/119562/tabs-versus-spaces-in-python-programming), I just didn’t prepare the tool to deal with `SPACES` yet.
 Bear with me.
 BTW: f*** spaces! :D
+- The code in “Skedge” can be almost exactly transferred into an actual reporter plugin.
+For this, don’t forget to build it as a `class` like the `glyphsReporter` do.
+You’ll have to instantiate and call it in your Skedge code, which you don’t have to do later in the Reporter Plugin.

 ---
 ### Help